 So this was the fusing of the two systems and to illustrate the encompassing of this fusion the name of our group changed from Flaming Fist Kenpo, to becoming Combat Fusion Martial Arts.

-Combat Fusion Martial Arts are part of the IKKA Kenpo International and Ward Kenpo Schools International, additionally Andy Seatherton is certified from Russian Martial Arts HQ by Vladimir Vasiliev to teach Systema.
+Combat Fusion Martial Arts are part of Kenpo International and Ward Kenpo Schools International, additionally Andy Seatherton is certified from Russian Martial Arts HQ by Vladimir Vasiliev to teach Systema.
 Our motto is “Respect – Friendship – Trust”.
 We respect all other martial arts and those they train in, while we instill respect within students of our own.
 We train in an atmosphere of friendship and offer it to anyone wishing to train with us.
 We understand the trust placed upon us to teach in an honest and effective manner.

 Andy Seatherton supported by our school instructors Graeme Smith and Amy Morton have over 90 years of martial arts experience between them.
 With the further support of many other black and brown belt Kenpoists intending to continue the development of this unique collaboration of two of the world’s most effective combat forms.